Beam-Spring-Mass

 Nonlinear Spring

-To make use of the nonlinear spring data a different process then in the linear case is used.
-In this case a custom model is created in System Modeler and imported here.
+To make use of the nonlinear spring data, proceed differently than in the linear case.
+In this case, create a custom model in System Modeler.
+After creating a nonlinear model in System Modeler, import it here.

 Import the system model:

-In this approach the linear force-displacement relationship of the default spring component is adjusted to reflect a nonlinear behavior.
-The linear spring constant is replaced with a forceDisplacement data that is added in this custom spring component.
+In this approach, adjust the linear force-displacement relationship of the default spring component to reflect a nonlinear behavior.
+The linear spring constant is replaced with forceDisplacement data that is added in this custom spring component.

 Extract and inspect the nonlinear spring model: